Jeff-Russ/ror-guides/rails-database.md

 ________________________________________________________________________________
 ## Command Line Tools For Rails

 Rails was build for development on Unix and Linux machines and makes extensive use of the command line.
-The exact of these tools will become more clear after using them but for now here is a broad overview.
+The exact purpose of these tools will become more clear after using them but for now here is a broad overview.

 __Rails__ has a command simply named __"rails"__ which is called to generate your app as well as various parts withing your app.
 Type `rails new app_name` to generate a new Rails app.